madina0801/madina0801/README.md

 🌸 Hi, My name is Madina, I'm a Full stack Web Developer <br /> 📚 I aim to learn as much as possible, and never afraid to take challenges <br />
 👩🏻‍💻 I like exploring new programming languages and different frameworks <br />
-✨ I’m currently learning MERN stack, Python and JEST <br />
+✨ I’m currently learning MERN stack and Python, but open for every technology <br />

 <!---
 madina0801/madina0801 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.